-- Relate and communicate with deaf people in an effective and meaningful manner - Support a coordinated system of delivery for deaf clients. - Advocate for the need to eliminate barriers to employment opportunities for deaf people - Be responsive to diverse client constituent groups. - Interface with VR vendors and service providers. - Develop professional relationships within a wide constituent base. - Develop and maintain a community network of referral sources. - Obtain and allocate resources. - Collaborate and form partnerships with existing statewide service systems and organizations.
+- Relate and communicate with deaf people in an effective and meaningful manner - Support a coordinated system of delivery for deaf clients. - Advocate for the need to eliminate barriers to employment opportunities for deaf people - Be responsive to diverse client constituent groups. - Vet VR vendors and service providers for quality of services specifically for deaf, hard of hearing, and deafblind clients. - Develop professional relationships within a wide constituent base. - Develop and maintain a community network of referral sources. - Obtain and allocate resources. - Collaborate and form partnerships with existing statewide service systems and organizations.